-- 1. An assignment at the Honor Farm is one (1) year for Correctional Deputies and two (2) years for the Senior Correctional Deputy and the Correctional Sergeant; the Female Honor Farm is one (1) year.
-The Senior Correctional Deputy on the Male Honor Farm will remain on dayshift. - 2.
-An assignment at Court Services is one (1) year for Correctional Deputies and two (2) years for the Senior Correctional Deputy and the Correctional Sergeant.
-Two (2) positions at Court Services are designated for Correctional Deputies with Class B licenses, and are two (2) year assignments. - 3.
-An assignment as a member of CERT is two (2) years for Correctional Sergeants, Senior Correctional Deputies and Correctional Deputies.
-Selection for the assignments will consist of a memo of interest and a physical agility test..
+- A. Selection for alternative assignments will consist of a memo of interest, evaluation worksheet, and input from Correctional Sergeants and Correctional Lieutenants. - B. If no memorandum of interest is received, staff shall be assigned to the position by seniority from among those who have not previously worked any alternative assignment in their current job classification, most senior first. - C. An assignment at the Honor Farm is one (1) year for Correctional Deputies and two (2) years for the Senior Correctional Deputy and the Correctional Sergeant; the Female Honor Farm is one (1) year on day shift. - D. An assignment at Court Services is one (1) year for Correctional Deputies and two (2) years for the Senior Correctional Deputy and the Correctional Sergeant.
+Two (2) positions at Court Services are designated for Correctional Deputies with Class B licenses and are two (2) year assignments. - E. An assignment as a member of the CERT is two (2) years for Correctional Sergeants, Senior Correctional Deputies and Correctional Deputies.
+Selection for the assignments will consist of a memo of interest and a physical agility test.
 This assignment may be extended at the discretion of the Sheriff or their authorized designee.
-See Custody Manual Policy 402.
+See Custody Manual Policy 402. - F. An assignment in Classification is four (4) years for Correctional Deputies or Senior Correctional Deputies.
+The Correctional Sergeant position is a four (4) year assignment. - G. Correctional Deputies assigned to the Alternative Sentencing Programs Unit (Home Detention Program and Alternative Work Program), regardless of seniority, will be rotated through the unit on a yearly basis, allowing for a three (3) year term. - H. The Scheduling Correctional Sergeant will be rotated every two (2) years. - I. The Training Coordinator will be rotated every three (3) years.